VINPRESSION™: A Visual Tasting Note

 Instructions for reading each VINPRESSION are quite simple – read these drawings from left to right as the wines travel to the front, middle and back of your palate.
-Although the VINPRESSION looks abstract, I draw them as if they were on a four-quadrant graph (see below).
+Although the VINPRESSION looks abstract, I draw them as if they were on a four-quadrant graph (see above).
 The left side of the graph describes the sensations on the front palate, the center of the graph explains the mid palate and the right of the graph is the back palate.

-Shown on the below drawing, if the lines drop to the bottom left quadrant, the wine is hitting the bottom of my front palate, and likewise if it ends high on the top right quadrant, it touches the back top of my palate.
+Shown on the above drawing, if the lines drop to the bottom left quadrant, the wine is hitting the bottom of my front palate, and likewise if it ends high on the top right quadrant, it touches the back top of my palate.
 A round, full wine touches all quadrants of the graph and if it has no hard edges on the palate, there will be no sharp angles, just round ones.
 A wine that finishes long will show extending lines to the right.

 VINPRESSION™ is a trademark of Epoch Estate Wines